 Is an Ally Bank auto loan right for you?

 An Ally Bank auto loan may be a good option for people who prefer to finance directly at the dealership while getting access to a variety of loan types.
 Choices include lease loan and buy loan options.
-And if the vehicle you’re interested in is a GM, Chrysler or Mitsubishi, you can take advantage of the Ally Buyer’s Choice program — after 48 months or 60 months, the program offers the option to turn in your vehicle at a predetermined price.

 If you have the time and ability to shop around, it’s best to compare interest rates at a variety of financial institutions.
 Depending on your credit history and the terms you qualify for, you may be able to get a better loan elsewhere.
 Keep in mind that if you’re interested in buying a vehicle that’s older than 10 years, or has more than 120,000 miles, you won’t be able to finance through Ally.